7 Little-Known Ways to Get Rent MoneyMake Money Fast

 It’s true!
 The only thing is that you have to go through the trouble of awkwardly calling up your bank and credit card companies and asking them to refund your late fees.

 This can be time-consuming, and you often need to know the right language to use to get a refund.

-The good news is that there is a new website called Cushion that aims to help you get refunds on these late fees without you having to talk to anybody.
+The good news is that there is a new website called Trim that aims to help you get refunds on these late fees without you having to talk to anybody.

-You simply sign up on the Cushion website and let it do the work for you.
+You simply sign up on the Trim website and let it do the work for you.

 2. Get a short-term loan.